Grab your Bibles, and let’s go deeper into the testimony of Noah and study Genesis 6-9.

 Romans 2:5 … because of your hard and impenitent heart you are storing up wrath for yourself on the day of wrath when God’s righteous judgment will be revealed.

 Beloved, this is why we take full advantage of the common grace that God has given to those who are unrepentant, wicked, and deserving death.
 God has sent us into a sea of darkness to testify of the only One who can save condemned, guilty people from the fire of God’s wrath—Jesus.
-This is why live and why we testify, and why we serve others in Jesus’ name!
+This is why we ride, why we testify, and why we serve in Jesus’ name!

 Come Lord Jesus; and in the meantime, help us be bold in our testimony of your saving grace in this season of patience that You show for all those under your common grace.